TANPURA

 Tanpura

-The instrumental Tanpuras with a length between
+The instrumental Tanpuras with a length between 95

-95 and 115 cm are the smallest Tanpuras.
+and 115 cm are the smallest Tanpuras.
 They are stringed

-with 5 thin steel strings and have, compared to the
+with 5 thin steel strings and have, compared to the other

-The characteristic tuning of an instrumental Tanpura
+characteristic tuning of an instrumental Tanpura is around

-Indian music for example in Sarod or Sitar concerts.
+for example in Sarod or Sitar concerts.

 Male